typelevel/cats/docs/src/main/tut/functor.md

 }
 ```

-However Functors can also be creted for types which don't have a map
+However Functors can also be created for types which don't have a map
 method.
 An example of this would be that Functions which take a String
 form a functor using andThen as the map operation: